SAIL-Labs/AMICAL/README.md

 The second step is the core of AMICAL: we use the Fourier sampling approach to extract the interferometric observables (visibilities and closure phases).

-All the challenge when you play with the NRM data is to find the correct position of each baseline in the Fourier transform.
+The whole challenge when playing with the NRM data is to find the correct position of each baseline in the Fourier transform.
 To do so, we implemented 4 different sampling methods (`peakmethod` = ('unique', 'square', 'gauss', 'fft')) to exploit information spread beyond just the _u_, _v_ positions.